Best of Hannity: Always Fighting for America - 7.4

 I did not know his life story.

-Now, he was always in Washington, D.C., and I'm I'm sort of my headquarters is in New York City.
+Now, he was always in Washington, D.C., and I'm sort of my headquarters is in New York City.

-And but for whatever reason, I always just when I'm interviewing somebody, I'm I think I've gotten better at being an interviewer because I try to listen to what people say now, and I don't go in with a million prepared questions because I I'm prepared, I have it in front of me.
+And but for whatever reason, I always just, when I'm interviewing somebody, I think I've gotten better at being an interviewer because I try to listen to what people say now, and I don't go in with a million prepared questions because I'm prepared.

-I did all my research, but if you don't listen, you can't have a real conversation and ask the natural follow-up question if you're just thinking about what the next question is.
+But if you don't listen, you can't have a real conversation and ask the natural follow-up question if you're just thinking about what the next question is.

 And I want to be the best I can be at what I do.

-And so I I look I just try to listen.
+And so I just try to listen.

 I try to be my best.